reelyactive/midiot/README.md

 ```

 Again, point your browser to [localhost:3006/midiot.html](http://localhost:3006/midiot.html) to visualise and play with the settings in real time.
 Then experiment with the various settings, for instance:
-- adjust midiMap to set the range of key values to which the transmitter identifiers are mapped: ("cMaj", "alesisSR18", "allNotes")
+- adjust midiMap to set the range of key values to which the transmitter identifiers are mapped: ("cMaj", "cMin", ..., "alesisSR18", "allNotes")
 - adjust channelMap to set the range of channel values to which the transmitter identifiers are mapped: ("allOnZero", "allChannels", "allButFifteen")
 - adjust the defaultDuration (in milliseconds) to set the default length of the notes
 - adjust mixingDelayMilliseconds to set the minimum period between two successive real-time notes from the same transmitter